01-edu/public/subjects/forum/forum-advanced-features.en.md

 In forum advanced features, you will have to implement the following features :

 - You will have to create a way to notify users when their posts are :

   - liked/disliked
   - commented

 - You have to create an activity page that tracks the user own activity

   - Shows the user created posts
   - Shows where the user left a like/disliked
-  - Shows where the user has been commenting and the comment as well
+  - Shows where and what the user has been commenting.
+For this will have to show the comment and what post did he commented

 - You have to create a section where you will be able to Edit/Remove posts and comments.

 We encourage you to add any other additional features that you find relevant.